ingonyama-zk/Challenges/Minimal_Viable_Prover.md

-# CHallenge: Minimal Viable Prover
+# Challenge: Minimal Viable Prover

 Below is an inefficent Prover protocol.
 Implement a Rust-code with the most efficient prover possible.
 You can use lambdaworks or arkworks.